Canis etruscus: Lineage

 The large wolf-sized Canis first appeared in the Middle Pliocene about 3 million years ago in the Yushe Basin, Shanxi Province, China.
 2.5 million years ago its range included the Nihewan Basin in Yangyuan County, Hebei, China, and Kuruksay, Tajikistan.
 In Europe, C. etruscus first appeared 1.9-1.8 million years ago.
 The lineage from C. etruscus to the Mosbach wolf (C. mosbachensis Soergel, 1925) to the grey wolf (C. lupus) is widely accepted in the European scientific literature.
-Nevertheless, a recent publication has challenged this well-established hypothesis showing that the peculiarity of the C. etruscus (as shown by Cherin et al., 2014) do not fit with those of more modern Early Pleistocene canids like C. borjgali from Dmanisi, probably the ancestor wolf-like crown-clade species (C. lupus, C. latrans, C. lupaster).
-The French archaeologist Jean-Philip Brugal proposes C. mosbachensis as a subspecies of C. etruscus, and another French archaeologist, Henry de Lumley, considers C. mosbachensis to be a subspecies of the grey wolf and proposes a classification of C. lupus mosbachensis.
+The French archaeologist Jean-Philip Brugal proposes C. mosbachensis as a subspecies of C. etruscus, and another French archaeologist, Henry de Lumley, considers C. mosbachensis to be a subspecies of the grey wolf C. lupus mosbachensis.

+In 2020, researchers named a new species C. borjgali that was found in Dmanisi, Georgia in a site dated 1.8—1.75 million years ago.
+This specimen did not show the peculiarities of C. etruscus (as shown by Cherin et al., 2014) but appears to be closer to a primitive form of C. mosbachensis and is proposed as the ancestor of C. mosbachensis, with Canis etruscus being the ancestor of the Eurasian-African jackal.
+The wolf C. borjgali is probably the ancestor of the wolf-like crown-clade species (C. lupus, C. latrans, C. lupaster).

 Paleoecology

 The dispersal of carnivoran species occurred approximately 1.8 million years ago and this coincided with a decrease in precipitation and an increase in annual seasonality which followed the 41,000-year amplitude shift of Milankovitch cycles.
 First to arrive was C. etruscus, which was immediately followed by C. arnensis and Lycaon falconeri, and then the giant hyena Pachycrocuta brevirostris.
 These were all better adapted to open, dry landscapes than the two more primitive canini Eucyon and Nyctereutes that they replaced in Europe.
+Compared to C. arnensis, C. etruscus had a more hypercarnivorous diet; the former, in contrast, was adapted for mesocarnivory.